 Etsy is a website that specializes in handmade physical and digital goods.
 Anyone can open a seller account with little or no previous retail experience or computer skills.

-It’s a global community with 2.4 million active sellers and 44 million active buyers.
-In their third quarter of 2019, they reached nearly $1.1 billion in gross sales.
-It’s easy to see why so many crafters love to sell on Etsy.
+It’s a global community with 7.7 million active sellers and 95.1 million active buyers.
+In the first quarter of 2022, they reached nearly $3.3 billion in gross merchandise sales.
+It’s easy to see why so many makers love to sell on Etsy.

 Another advantage of selling on Etsy is that you don’t need to hire someone to create a website for you.
 A seller simply opens an account and starts uploading product shots and details to open a store.